 This program is based on some work I did many years ago back when I still had the time and inclination to play video games.
-I hadn't gotten around to turning it into something suitable for public consumption, and I've always considered the potential user base to be minuscule, so it was never publicly released.
-I recently decided to rework it into something more presentable as part of a program (which is not going well) to clear out a few of my unreleased projects.
+I hadn't gotten around to turning it into something suitable for public consumption, and I've always considered the potential user base to be minuscule (nil it turns out), so it was never publicly released.

 This software is a command-line program (*) capable of creating a stand-alone DOL file from the contents of the USA Game Boy Player Start-Up Disc (SUD).